 In addition to a DUI charge, you may also face prosecution for vehicular endangerment if you are found to have “recklessly endanger[ed] another person with a substantial risk of imminent death or physical injury.”

 This charge is typically brought where you are alleged to have expressed extreme indifference to human life.
 Endangerment is a Class 6 felony and carries a mandatory jail sentence rather than time in prison.

-Vehicular manslaughter is a Class 2 felony with a minimum of 7 years.
-This charge is based on an allegation that the defendant recklessly caused the death of another.
+Vehicular manslaughter is a Class 2 felony with a minimum of 7 years in state prison.
+This charge is based on an allegation that you recklessly caused the death of another.